-Chemistry Accreditation Exam
+Optional Chemistry Advanced Placement Exam

 While there is no online Physics placement test, students will receive placement into PHYS 13100 if they qualify for MATH 15100 or higher on the Mathematics Placement Test.
 Invitations to take PHYS 14100 are based on performance on AP Physics exams.
 Thus, possible Physics placements include:

 Students who believe their placement should be revised are encouraged to speak with Stuart Gazes, the Physics Director of Undergraduate Studies (email@example.com) during Orientation Week.

 Please note that physics at the 120s level is not permitted for Physics majors.
 Physics 12100 General Physics I has the following pre-requisites: